cdw66/dsa-review/search-algorithms/depth-first-search/README.md

 ![DFS graph](./img/dfs-graph.png)

 Let's use **DFS** to traverse the graph shown above, which can also be represented using an adjacency list, which maps nodes in the graph to their adjacent nodes, as shown below.
+For the sake of this example, let's start at node `1`.

 ```python
 graph = {